 Error Details: The Jetpack server could not communicate with your site’s XML-RPC URL.
 Please check to make sure example.com/xmlrpc.php is working properly.
 It should show ‘XML‑RPC server accepts POST requests only.’ on a line by itself when viewed in a browser and should not have any blank lines or extra output anywhere.

-This usually happens whenever there is a misbehaving wp-config.php file, a plugin, or the theme on your site.
+This usually happens whenever there is a problem with the wp-config.php file, a plugin, or the theme on your site.

 Jetpack uses your site’s XML-RPC file to communicate with WordPress.com.
 You can access that file by adding xmlrpc.php to the end of your site URL.
 When you do so, here is what you should see on your browser, on a line by itself, with no extra content:

 XML‑RPC server accepts POST requests only.

 If you see whitespace above that message, or extra text, that’s most likely because some plugin, theme, or your site’s wp-config.php file has extra “whitespace” (new lines, spaces, tabs, …) before the first

 <?php in the file.